ZQ-PSK/ssg/content/docs/deploy/prep.md

 ---
 title: "Preparing for GitHub Pages deployment"
-weight:
+weight: 5
 description: ""
 ---
-# Preparing for GitHub Pages deployment
+# Configuring Hugo for GitHub Pages deployment

 1. In the root folder of your repository, open the `config.toml` file.
 2. In the configuration file, search for the `publishDir` setting.